 Lyons has a passion for sharing the stories of those who have a passion for music.
 An avid-concert goer, Lyons has attended close to 100 concerts showcasing genres from rock to country to metal, and used his love of both music and writing to create Central Missouri News, writing reviews and articles about some of the hottest bands in the music industry today.
 Lyons has experience interviewing artists who have been featured in Rolling Stone and Revolver, as well as smaller up-and-coming artists in the Central Missouri and Kansas City areas.

-He earned his Bachelor of Science in journalism from the University of Central Missouri in 2013, and is pursuing a Master’s in Mass Communication from the same institution in Warrensburg, Mo.
+He earned his Bachelor of Science in journalism from the University of Central Missouri in 2013, and earned his Master’s of Arts in Mass Communication in 2016 from the same institution in Warrensburg, Mo.
 His work has been published on digitalBURG.com, the Sedalia Democrat, WhatCulture.com, and the Muleskinner, where he served as news editor for one year and as managing editor for one year.
 His work at the Muleskinner and digitalBURG was recognized by the Missouri College Media Association and the Associated Collegiate Press, winning a total of five awards.

 Lyons’ favorite bands include Deftones, Korn, In This Moment, Pink Floyd, Foo Fighters, Explosions in the Sky, and Nine Inch Nails.
 His dream interview would be with Chino Moreno, lead singer of the Deftones.